Asset Management

 • Renew, improve and grow our City.

-The 2021 Asset Management Plan includes the following three (3) documents:
+The 2024 and 2021 Asset Management Plans include the following 19 documents:

 What assets are currently included in the Asset Management Plan?

-The 2021 Asset Management Plan includes the following asset categories:
+The 2024 Asset Management Plan includes assets in the following categories:

 • Bridges, Retaining Walls and Culverts